 Copyright Agency is a signatory to the Code of Conduct for Copyright Collecting Societies.
-The code is designed to ensure that the rights of all members and licensees are clearly stated, and that the operations of collecting societies are transparent and accessible.

 The process includes:

 - a report by each society on its compliance with the Code

 - a call for submissions from members, licensees and others affected by the activities of copyright collecting societies

 - publication of the report on the Code of Conduct website

 Code Compliance Reviewer